somish/govblocks-protocol/README.md

 ```
 truffle compile
 ```
-To deploy the smart contracts, you need to set your mnemonic seed in truffle config (You can use remix or mist as well for deploying).
-To deploy the contracts with truffle on kovan testnet, run
+Now, You should start a private network on port 7545 using Ganache or something similar.
+Then, you can deploy your GovBlocks dApp using the migrate script.
 ```
-truffle migrate --network kovan
+truffle deploy
 ```
-Your GBTStandardToken and GovBlockMaster contract is live now, you can use these contract to setup the GovBlocks platform and create register dApps using the GUI provided by GovBlocks platform.
+You can use public networks as well but you will first have to do the initialization manually as the contracts will pick up the official addresses otherwise.
+We recommend using the GovBlocks UI if you wish to test on a public network.

 ## Modularity